 47. Muhammed was born in Kano.
 He was also buried in Kano.
 His body lies at the Massalacin Murtala and prayers are held in remembrance of him every year.

 48. Ironically, the International Airport, Ikeja, that Murtala Muhammed hijacked in the July 29, 1966 counter-coup, was renamed Murtala Muhammed International Airport, Ikeja, Lagos by his successor, General Olusegun Obasanjo.
 The Airport is one of the busiest airports in Africa.

 49. Murtala Muhammed wished Nigeria adopted a democracy without political parties in the build-up to the drafting of the 1979 constitution.

 50. Murtala Muhammed remains the youngest Nigerian Head-of-State to die in office at 37 years, 3 months and 5 days; and the only one to die before the age of 40.

 Thank you very much for your patience and attention.
-If you feel there are other facts I must have missed concerning the life of General Murtala Ramat Muhammed, please fill in the comment box below and I would gladly engage you in a healthy conversation.
+If you feel there are other missed facts concerning the life of General Murtala Ramat Muhammed, please fill in the comment box below.

 If you liked this article, then please subscribe to our YouTube Channel for interesting historical videos and follow us on all our social media handles.
 Don’t hesitate to as well share this article with your friends.